Dinger's Aviation Pages

 Anti-submarine patrols and contribution to breaking the Enigma cypher.

 Between April 1942 and February 1943, Wellesleys performed an important stop-gap role flying convoy escort and anti-submarine patrols in the Eastern Mediterranean.
-It was 47 Squadron, moved up from East Africa, that undertook this role but it operated at well below squadron strength (sometimes with as few as 2 aircraft) and so was restyled "47 Squadron Air Echelon".
-Flying from primitive landing grounds in Egypt and Lydda and Acre in Palestine, the Wellesleys carried out long patrols, often of over 6 hours duration.
+It was 47 Squadron, which moved up from East Africa, that undertook this role but it operated well below squadron strength and so was restyled "47 Squadron Air Echelon".
+Royal Navy Observers were assigned to serve with the squadron to help with navigation over the sea and identifying ships.
+The aircraft were armed with four depth charges (2 in each pannier).
+Flying from primitive landing grounds in Egypt and Palestine, the Wellesleys carried out long patrols, often of up to 7 hours duration.
 It is unusual for a single-engine aircraft to have been used for maritime patrol duties of this kind and it is a testament to the amazing reliability of the Wellesley's Pegasus engine that no aircraft were lost at sea.
 During this period they carried out 7 attacks on German and Italian submarines.
-Although no submarines were sunk directly by these attacks a Wellesley did participate (along with a Wellington of 221 Squadron) in the sinking of U-372 on 4th August 1942 in co-operation with Royal Navy destroyers.
+Although no submarines were sunk directly by these attacks, a Wellesley did participate (along with a Wellington of 221 Squadron) in the sinking of U-372 on 4th August 1942 in co-operation with Royal Navy destroyers.

 U-559 was spotted on radar by the crew of a Sunderland Flying boat.
 A Wellesley of 47 Sqdn Air Echelon was despatched to aid Royal Navy destroyers in hunting the submarine.
 The Wellesley spotted the sub and attacked with depth charges, these did not sink the submarine but the Wellesley then dropped a smoke float to mark the submarine's position which guided the destroyers to its location which led to a series of depth-charge attacks, aided by hydrophones and sonar that lasted some 16 hours.
 When the submarine broke the surface, its crew abandoned the boat without scuttling it.
 This allowed Royal Navy personnel to board the submarine and retrieve the U-boat's code books.
 Unfortunately, Lt Anthony Fasson and Seaman Colin Grazier were still in the submarine when it sank.
 The information captured from the U-559 had a dramatic impact on the war, allowing Bletchley Park to break the Kriegsmarine's 4-rotor Enigma cypher.